 Monuments & Must-Sees

-Visit the Obelisk, Buenos Aires' famed monument, on Avenida 9 de Julio, the widest street in the world.
+Visit the Obelisk, a Buenos Aires famed monument, on Avenida 9 de Julio, one of the widest streets in the world.

 Wander around the famed Sunday antique market in the main square of the historic San Telmo neighborhood.